Augmented Reality Development: Guide for Business Owners and Managers

 Augmented reality (AR) has seen a significant uptick in commercial support from big tech names like Google, Apple, Amazon and Microsoft in recent years.
 Gartner indicates 100 million consumers will actively shop online using AR by 2020.
 The number of AR-enabled devices is expected to reach 2.5 billion by 2023.

-This guide is a roadmap for business managers on how to deploy Augmented Reality technology and overcome the critical challenges during development and integration.
+This guide is a roadmap for business managers on how to develop an Augmented Reality app and overcome the critical challenges during development and integration.

-We'll explore the current state of Augmented Reality technology and then guide you through an AR app development case study, discovering how to bring a software product to the market.
+We'll explore the current state of Augmented Reality technology and then guide you through Augmented Reality development process and showcase an AR app development case study, discovering how to bring a AR software product to the market.

 Augmented Reality Technology Overview